 Well, you can’t say that designers and manufacturers are not looking to solve the crisis of just how to make a truly green mobile phone?
 To use fewer resources, less CO2, the hunt is on.
+And maybe mobile phones made from Bamboo is the way forward?

-One resourceful manufacturer has come up with the idea of a handset made from bamboo.
+One resourceful designer has come up with the idea of a handset made from bamboo.
 Yes, it’s true, bamboo has all the strength and durability of its plastic counterpart.
 Plus bamboo naturally grows so quickly that its use and impact on the ecology is excellent.

 So just how would this design work?
 At the end of the life of the mobile phone, the battery, antenna and circuit board would be removed.
 Which would leave just the bamboo case, inside of which are some bamboo seeds once placed in the dirt, after only a few months the bamboo seeds will take root and bingo, a new bamboo tree thus compensating for the production process of the hard case for the phone?